The Kraken: The Sea Monster That Turned Out to Be Real (Sort Of).

 It was finally seen and filmed alive

 Modern science caught it.
-Verified A live giant squid was photographed in its natural habitat in 2004 and filmed swimming in 2012, confirming in life an animal long known mainly from strandings [2][3].
+Verified After being formally described by the Danish naturalist Japetus Steenstrup in 1857 from a beak and remains, the giant squid was photographed alive in its natural habitat by Kubodera and Mori in 2004 (published 2005) and filmed swimming in the deep in 2012 — confirming in life an animal long known mainly from strandings [2][3].

 The competing positions.